Why do incident reference numbers contain gaps and not adhere to incident creation order?

-Such gaps do not affect reporting, as reports concerning incidents only take into account the incidents that were created and subsequently saved as active records.
+This does not affect reporting as reports concerning incidents only take into account the incidents that were created and subsequently saved as active records.

-An additional place to look when reviewing gaps in reference numbers is the deleted records table.
-This allows you to view any records that may have manually been deleted from the application.
+The deleted records table also allows you to view any records that may have been manually deleted from the application.
 For more information regarding this option, please see Answer ID 2460: Determining who deleted records from the application.